Teknowm3/Teknowm3/README.md

 - 👋 Hi, I’m @Teknowm3
 - 👀 I’m interested in code learning
-- 🌱 I’m currently learning Phyton, C, Html
+- 🌱 I’m currently learning Java

 <!---
 Teknowm3/Teknowm3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.